REFERENCE

 Now we define the internal act feel which returns the value of analyze after ensuring that the system state is updated.

-feel id_urn = do
+feel idurn = do

--- Adjust target price and target rate
+Adjust target price and target rate prod

-return (analyze era0 par0 urn0 ilk0 tag0)
+Return lifecycle stage of CDP return (analyze era0 par0 urn0 ilk0 tag0)

 CDP actions use feel to prohibit increasing risk when already risky, and to freeze stablecoin and collateral during liquidation.

-Adjustment
+4.3 Adjustment

 The feedback mechanism is updated through prod, which can be invoked at any time by keepers, but is also invoked as a side effect of any CDP act that uses feel to assess risk.